 The developer has agreements to purchase nine single-family homes on the east side of the street from the lot immediately adjacent to the park entrance up to the Candler Grove townhome development.
 The total area includes 2.54 acres.

 The houses currently on the property are single-family homes on individual lots, but the property was rezoned prior to 1988 to allow for medium-density residential development.
-Because the area is already zoned for higher density and would not require a rezoning application, Decatur’s development ordinance allows Threadgill to recommend approval of the application herself or forward to the Planning Commission for approval at her discretion.
+Because the area is already zoned for higher density and would not require a rezoning application, Decatur’s development ordinance allows Threadgill to recommend approval of the application herself or forward it to the Planning Commission for approval at her discretion.

 Zickert claims that after the The Quarters submitted its preliminary plat, Threadgill stonewalled their efforts to communicate about approval, then requested changes to the design beyond what was required in the UDO at the time.
 The developer then submitted a revised plat that made all of the changes requested, except the ones that were not required in the UDO at the time.